 Can Guinea Pigs Eat Mango Seeds?

-No, never give mango seeds to your guinea pig.
+Not at all.
+Never give mango seeds to your guinea pig.

 Can Guinea Pigs Eat Dried Mango?

-No, never let your guinea pigs eat dried mango.
+Hard no. Never let your guinea pigs eat dried mango.

 Can Guinea Pigs Eat Frozen Mango?

-No, guinea pigs shouldn’t eat frozen mango.
+Definitely not.
+Guinea pigs shouldn’t eat frozen mango.

-Simply, it’s not healthy for their tummies.
+Simply put, it’s not healthy for their tummies.

 Can Guinea Pigs Eat Canned Mango?

-No, don’t give canned mango to your guinea pigs.
+Steer clear.
+Don’t give canned mango to your guinea pigs.

 Is Mango Safe for Guinea Pigs?

-Yes, fresh and raw mango is safe for your guinea pigs!
+Absolutely.
+Fresh and raw mango is safe for your guinea pigs!

-Too much mango may cause digestive discomfort, so stick to the suggested serving size even if your guinea pig does seem to be pleading for more!
+Too much mango may cause digestive discomfort, so stick to the suggested serving size even if your guinea pig seems to be begging for more.
+Before serving, wash the mango thoroughly, peel off the skin, and cut it into small cubes.

 Can Guinea Pigs Have Mango Juice?